LandRegistry/land-registry-elements/README.md

 - Now that pages are first class components, we need a way of separating them out on the index page

 ### Considerations
-- Do we really need to replicate the gov uk pattern demos?
-Maybe they should just be simplified versions of them, and link to the original for the advice - thereby avoiding maintenance for us
 - Note to self - make sure map gets printed in right column of summary page (As it does on the proto by virtue of a hack)
 - Make sure build can cope if you specify a build with a component excluded but another component then depends upon it